Advanced-computer-lab-2024/Triptastic/README.md

 ## Tech/Framework Used

-- [MongoDb]
+- MongoDb
-- [Express.js]
+- Express.js
-- [React.js]
+- React.js
-- [Node.js]
+- Node.js

 ## Features

-- Feature 1
-- Feature 2
+- Flight Booking
-- Feature 3
+- Hotel Booking
-- Additional features that make this project stand out.
+- Activity and Itinerary booking
+- Product Buying and Selling

 ## Code Examples

 *Provide a simple code example to demonstrate how your project works.*

+## Installation

+## Tests

+## How to Use

+## Contribute

+## Credits

+## License